 Supporting Children, Youth and Adults facing Serious Illness, Uncertainty and Loss

 The diagnosis of a serious illness impacts individuals and families of all ages, often resulting in feelings of uncertainty, isolation and grief.
-Elizabeth provides individual and family counselling following diagnosis of a serious illness, into remission, at end of life and into bereavement.
+Elizabeth provides individual, family and group counselling following diagnosis of a serious illness, into remission, at end of life and into bereavement.
 Taking a strengths-based approach, she facilitates communication and fosters coping strategies supporting children, youth and adults facing complex emotions.
 As professional caregivers are impacted by loss, Elizabeth also provides support to those caring for others.

 Education Highlighting Compassion and Communication